Prut

 The Prut (also spelled in English as Pruth; /ro/, Прут) is a river in Eastern Europe.
-It is a left tributary of the Danube, and is 953 km long.
+It is a left tributary of the Danube and is 953 km long.
 Part of its course forms Romania's border with Moldova and Ukraine.

 Characteristics

 The Prut originates on the eastern slope of Mount Hoverla, in the Carpathian Mountains in Ukraine (Ivano-Frankivsk Oblast).
 At first, the river flows to the north.
 Near Yaremche it turns to the northeast, and near Kolomyia to the south-east.
-Having reached the border between Moldova and Romania, it turns even more to the south-east, and then to the south.
+Having reached the border between Moldova and Romania, it turns further southeast, and then to the south.
 It eventually joins the Danube near Giurgiulești, east of Galați and west of Reni.

 Between 1918 and 1939, the river was partly in Poland and partly in Greater Romania (Romanian: România Mare).
 Prior to World War I, it served as a border between Romania and the Russian Empire.
 After World War II, the river once again denoted a border, this time between Romania and the Soviet Union.
 Nowadays, for a length of 31 km, it forms the border between Romania and Ukraine, and for 711 km, it forms the border between Romania and Moldova.
-It has a hydrographic basin of 27,540 km^{2}, of which 10,990 km2 are in Romania and 7,790 km2 in Moldova.
+It has a hydrographic basin of 27,540 km^{2}, of which 10,990 km2 is in Romania and 7,790 km2 in Moldova.
 The largest city along its banks is Chernivtsi, Ukraine.

 The Stânca-Costești Dam, operated jointly by Moldova and Romania, is built on the Prut.
 There is also a Hydro-Electric Station in Sniatyn (Ukraine).
 Ships travel from the river's mouth to the port city of Leova (southern Moldova).

 The lowermost part of the basin is strongly marshy.
 The average discharge at its mouth is 110 m3/s.
 The average discharge at the city of Leova is 69.2 m3/s.
 The slope of the river varies from 100 m/km (near the source) to 0.05 m/km (near the mouth).
 In the upper reaches (to Delyatyn) it has a mountainous character, with a steep right bank, sometimes the cross-sectional profile of the channel has the form of a ridge.
 Near the city of Yaremche is the waterfall of Probiy.